miearls/promostandards/README.md

 # promostandards
-Promo Standards API using Flask, Python and Mysql
+Promo Standards API using Flask, Python and Mongo